Q. Can I take Thyroxine / Levothyroxine during pregnancy?

 Q. Can I take antacids with Thyroxine / Levothyroxine?

 No. Thyroxine / Levothyroxine should not be taken with an antacid.
 The absorption of Thyroxine / Levothyroxine is decreased when taken together.
 You should take them with a gap of 4 hours between them.

 Q. When should I get thyroid function test after starting Thyroxine / Levothyroxine?

 Thyroid function test should be measured three months after starting treatment or change in dose.

-Q. Can Thyroxine be taken along with MAO inhibitor?
+Q. Can Thyroxine / Levothyroxine be taken along with MAO inhibitor?

 Yes.
-Thyroxine can be taken with MAO inhibitors.
+Thyroxine / Levothyroxine can be taken with MAO inhibitors.
 Consult your doctor before starting these medications.